 As a lover of bougie things and experience this serum definitely lived up to my expectations.
 But in terms of formulas and results, I do think there are more potent options.
 This is still a lovely well-rounded product though, especially if you're looking for a potent cruelty-free option!

 High doses of retinoid has been found to cause birth defects in rats, and while no studies have been done on humans, I definitely wouldn’t risk it.
-Use an AHA instead!
+I would use an AHA like glycolic or lactic acid instead!